Resize Text: |

 A2.
 The SMC operates under the remit of the Medical Registration Act 1997 ("MRA") in regulating the conduct of registered medical practitioners in Singapore.

-Under the MRA, if you wish to lodge a complaint against a doctor, you must submit a written complaint accompanied by a Statutory Declaration (“SD”) which can be made before a Commissioner for Oaths (“CO”), Notary Public (“NP”) or Justice of the Peace (“JP”).
-You may visit the Singapore Academy of Law’s website here for a list of COs and NPs in Singapore.
+Under the MRA, to lodge a complaint against a doctor, the complaint must be type-written and accompanied by a Statutory Declaration (“SD”) which can be made before a Commissioner for Oaths (“CO”), Notary Public (“NP”) or Justice of the Peace (“JP”).
 Kindly ensure that all fields in the SD are duly completed.

 Your complaint must be type-written in English and should include the full name of the doctor(s), the full facts of the case and your allegations against the doctor(s).
 Please refer to the Sample Letter / Template for guidance when preparing your type-written complaint.